tech-academy-ev/IT-Projectmanagement/docs/curriculum.md

     - Interview your peers (don't forget to document the answers!)
     - Analyze your interviews
-    - Watch the following sections in preparation for the next tasks:
+    - Watch the following sections:
-        - Design Thinking Stage 2 - Define (46 Minutes)
+        - Design Thinking Stage 2 - Define
-        - Learn User Journey Maps (43 Minutes)
+        - Learn User Journey Maps
-        - Learn Point of View & The “How Might We” Method For Discovering Pain Points (35 Minutes) -Design Thinking Stage 3 - Ideation (37 Minutes)
+        - Learn Point of View & The “How Might We” Method For Discovering Pain Points -Design Thinking Stage 3 - Ideation
         - Amazing Brainstorming For Ideas!
-(40 Minutes)
-        - Learn About Selecting Solutions In Design Thinking (8 Minutes)
+        - Learn About Selecting Solutions In Design Thinking